fbpx

 Not all land has soil that is suitable for a building’s foundation.
 This is why getting a geotechnical expert to research the land’s soil type is a must before buying.
 Neglecting this important research can result in foundation issues or being unable to build on the land at all.

 Soil types vary from heavy clays to sand — both extremes are bad for building.
 Clay expands and shrinks, while sandy soils have poor load-bearing capacity.
-This step ensures that you can build a long-lasting home on your land.
+This step ensures land use quality so that you can build a long-lasting home on your land.

 Have a surveyor inspect the land for potential issues.

-Not only do you need to check zoning and soil type, but you also need a land survey to determine if the topography is suitable for building.
-This pro will also inform you of potential issues that could affect construction.
+Not only do future homeowners need to check zoning and soil type, but they also need a land survey to determine if the topography is suitable for building.
+A surveyor will not just check topography but also inform you of potential issues that could affect construction.

 Challenges such as uneven terrain, soil instability, and drainage complications can impede a building’s progress, so it’s important to be aware of them before building your dream home.
 Not only does this proactive approach contribute to a smoother, more efficient building process, but it also guarantees the long-lasting stability of your custom home.